-Data analytics is now helping the healthcare sector not just to improve hospital efficiency, but also diagnostic and prognostic support
+Data analytics is now helping the healthcare sector not just to improve hospital efficiency, but also to diagnostic and prognostic support.

 Increasingly, Data analytics is optimizing process-oriented expenditures in the healthcare industry by integrating performance modelling with financial and predictive care monitoring.
 Factors that are driving the increase in the demand for analytics in healthcare include growth in healthcare expenditure and an increase in adoption of cloud analytics among several end users.

 While data analytics can be of significant support, recognizing the quality of data and implementing analytics for health administration, the challenges show up in managing doctors and staff skills.
 It is not easy to change the traditional ways in which surgeons, anaesthesiologists, and medical staff has been operating until now.
 That is the real test of technology adoption.